As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 In baseball, speed changes the game.
 With many buyers competing for a low supply of available homes, speed can make all of the difference with your mortgage and home buying process as well.
 According to data from the National Association of REALTORS for March 2017, homes are spending an average of just 68 days on the open market.
 They’re selling nine days faster than the same time last year, even with prices on the rise.

 If you’re in the market for a home, it pays to move fast.
-Rocket Mortgage® by Quicken Loans® allows you to get preapproved in minutes by sharing your income and asset information from one of our trusted partners and pulling your own credit.
+Rocket Mortgage® by Quicken Loans® allows you to get preapproved by sharing your income and asset information from one of our trusted partners and pulling your own credit.
 In the time it takes to eat a ballpark hot dog, you can have the financing to make an offer that sellers can trust.

 Hopefully this post has given you the confidence to make your best offering and strike a deal that lets you walk off into your new home.
 If that’s the case, you can go ahead with an online preapproval.
 If you’d like to get started over the phone, one of our Home Loan Experts will be happy to coach you through the process if you call (800) 785-4788.
 Still have questions?
 We’ll be happy to answer them in the comments below!